 The Master of Science in Higher Education and Student Affairs (MS HESA) program prepares students for rewarding careers in higher education.

 Our program is grounded in student development theory and the concept of theory-to-practice-to-theory.
-An underlying goal is to prepare professionals with working knowledge of how student development theory is used in practice and how practice serves to inform future theory development.
+One of our main goals is to prepare professionals with working knowledge of how student development theory is used in practice and how practice serves to inform future theory development.

 We seek to prepare administrative leaders and professionals who are comfortable working with people of diverse backgrounds, can make decisions when responding to department/unit situations, and know how their decisions will impact other systems (such as departments and/or divisions) within their institutions.

 Our 45 minimum-credit hour program offers flexibility for students pursuing their graduate studies in full- or part-time tracks.
-The curriculum includes 15 credit hours of core student affairs required coursework, a 3-credit hour research methods course, 21 credits of electives, a required 3-credit capstone course, and a minimum 3-credit hour internship.
+The curriculum includes 27 credit hours of required coursework, a 3-credit hour research methods course, nine credits of electives, a 3-credit hour internship, and a required 3-credit capstone course.

-Students pursuing a bachelor of arts within Harpur College of Arts and Sciences at Binghamton or a Bachelor of Science in Human Development in the College of Community and Public Affairs are also eligible to complete the MS HESA program in a 4+1 accelerated format
+Students pursuing a bachelor of arts (excluding bachelor of music), bachelor of science, or a bachelor of fine arts within Harpur College of Arts and Sciences at Binghamton or a Bachelor of Science in Human Development in the College of Community and Public Affairs are also eligible to complete the MS HESA program in a 4+1 accelerated format.

 Internships and professional development